Parvez49/One-Page-Diary/linux/git.md

 ```

 ### 1. What is Git?
-Git is a distributed version control system (DVCS) that is used to track changes in source code.
+- Git is a distributed version control system (DVCS) that is used to track changes in source code.
+- A directed acyclic graph (DAG) of commits, Each commit points to parent commit(s) and is immutable.

 ### 2. What is origin in Git?
 In Git, "origin" states to the default name offered to the remote repository from which local repository was cloned.
 Git origin is used as a reference to control fetches, pulls, and pushes.